-15 ways to increase participation in your next online meeting
+15 ways to increase participation online – free resource

 I like to work with dialogic tools, which definitely means participation.
 These techniques can boost hearing from many voices, invite others to share with us, and stay present as much as possible.
 These examples use writing and speaking out loud – so if you’re not able to speak in the meeting, you can still participate using written tools.
 And you don’t need your camera on for these things – your voice is what matters.
 I’d say they are all applicable for hosting a strategic planning session, teaching a course, or checking in with your work team.